-This analysis is accomplished on a new or existing system design using recognized technical standards appropriate to the task.
-The MN471022, ES&H Manual incorporates MN471021, Work Planning and Control Criteria for Safe Design and Operations into the "Work Planning and Control" chapter and references two sources that describe various failure-mode techniques and their best application: (1) ANSI/ASSE Standard Z590.3, Prevention through Design: Guidelines for Addressing Occupational Risks in Design and Redesign Processes, and (2) the Center for Chemical Process Safety's Guidelines for Hazard Evaluation Procedures.
+The hazard analysis is completed using recognized technical standards appropriate to the task.
+MN471022, ES&H Manual, "Work Planning and Control Criteria for Safe Design and Operations," references two sources that describe various failure-mode techniques and their best application: (1) American National Standards Institute/American Society of Safety Engineers Standard Z590.3, Prevention through Design: Guidelines for Addressing Occupational Risks in Design and Redesign Processes, and (2) the Center for Chemical Process Safety's Guidelines for Hazard Evaluation Procedures.

-A safety case is prepared to summarize the hazards, results of the hazard analysis, subsequent identified controls, and residual risk, which presents the case for accepting any residual risk, for management approval.
-The safety case is then used to flow information into specific activity-level work documents, such as TWDs and JSAs.
+A safety case is prepared to summarize the work hazards, results of the hazard analysis, subsequent identified controls, and residual risk.
+This document presents the case for accepting any residual risk.
+Following management approval, the safety case is used to flow information into specific activity-level work documents, such as technical work documents (TWDs) and job safety analyses.
+TWDs, which are generally how-to documents, describe the identified activity-level work hazards along with their associated work controls.